Algodal/Tween/README.md

 ## Contribution

 Feel Free open a pull request or issue.
+This is an open project and free for all, use commercial or otherwise.
+It is forever free.

 ## Maintainers

 This library development is lead by the Algodal team.
+We welcome contributers!
 Checkout our website to see what else we are working on.
 You can support us by purchasing one of our projects.

 ## Algodal™
 [![www.algodal.com](https://i.pinimg.com/originals/94/8e/0b/948e0b76fe239d745ff08d2481b66a4c.png)](https://www.algodal.com)